-Duterte slams US, says Philippines drug campaign will not stop
+Philippine President slams US; backs drug war

 During his speech, Duterte also lashed out at US criticism of his policies.

-The US government agency the Millennium Challenge Corporation said this week it has "deferred a vote on the reselection of the Philippines" for development, "subject to a further review of concerns around rule of law and civil liberties."
+The Millennium Challenge Corporation, a US government aid agency, said this week it "deferred a vote on the reselection of the Philippines" for development, "subject to a further review of concerns around rule of law and civil liberties."

 The release did not elaborate on the value of the aid package.

-"We were under the US for 50 years, you live off the fat of the land, you got the best of our worlds and you threatened to cut our aid, so I said to Obama: 'Go to hell,'" said Duterte.
+"We were under the US for 50 years.
+You live off the fat of the land, you got the best of our worlds and you threatened to cut our aid, so I said to Obama: 'Go to hell,'" said Duterte.

 "We are members of the United Nations, correct?
 If there's something that you are against in my policies or behavior, go to the United Nations and complain.
 Then the UN and its organs or agencies will investigate.
 Then and only then, when there's a report submitted to the assembly, bring it to the floor," he stressed.

-"Don't reprimand me like I'm your boy, I am the president of the Republic of the Philippines," he added.
+"Don't reprimand me like I'm your boy.
+I am the President of the Republic of the Philippines," he added.

 Mounting controversy